fatemehs-ahmadi/fatemehs-ahmadi.github.io/_pages/about.md

   - /about.html
 ---

- I'm **Fatemeh S. Ahmadi**, and I'm looking for a PhD position.
-I'd love to hear from you if you are hiring.
+ I'm **Fatemeh S. Ahmadi**, and I am currently looking for a PhD position.
+I would love to hear from you if you are hiring.
 Here are my research interests and skills:

 Research Interests
 ======